razorpay/blade/packages/blade/src/components/Chip/_decisions/decisions.md

 | **value (html native)** | `string`                                | `undefined` | The value of the input field in Chip, [useful in form submissions](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox#value) | ❌       |

 ## `ChipGroup` API

+> **Note**
+>
+> The requirement of the `accessibilityLabel` prop is intentional for ChipGroup.
+This setup will continue until a forthcoming introduction of a Label component of various sizes, intended for all input elements.
+This development is currently in the pipeline.

 | Prop                   | Type                                                             | Default     | Description                                                                                                                    | Required |
 | ---------------------- | ---------------------------------------------------------------- | ----------- | ------------------------------------------------------------------------------------------------------------------------------ | -------- |